mapa17/manuelpasieka.com/content/de/projects/ML_dev_deployment_on_AWS.md

 To be able to use this instance as an ML development machine we need our ML libraries and tooling installed.
 As always I recommend conda + pip das the virtual environment and package management systems.

-For this tutorial I have created a bash script (i.e. `onomatico/setup_instance.sh`) that will download miniconda, install a conda environment with the name `mldev`, will git clone our experiment project, and will install all its dependencies.
+For this tutorial I have created a bash script (i.e. [onomatico/setup_instance.sh](https://github.com/mapa17/onomatico/blob/80621794d7f94dd05397ae8beaf92fa4ef9ab985/setup_instance.sh)) that will download miniconda, install a conda environment with the name `mldev`, will git clone our experiment project, and will install all its dependencies.

 Once this is done, you can ssh into the instance, activate the conda environment (with `conda activate mldev`), and enjoy a Pytorch development environment with GPU support and many of the most common ML libraries.

-Let's have a quick look at the script
+Let's have a quick look at the setup script [setup_instance.sh](https://github.com/mapa17/onomatico/blob/80621794d7f94dd05397ae8beaf92fa4ef9ab985/setup_instance.sh)

 ```bash
 #!/bin/sh